cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 ```

 ### Quad Reduce
 The reason we give `allreduce` a template variable `N` is that we're not actually reducing across all 32 threads.
 We only need to reduce over the number of threads that own each row.
 In the [MMA Atom Layout image](#thread-reduce) from earlier, we see that four adjacent threads collectively own each row.
-Therefore, `N=4`--hence, "quad" reduce.
-The XOR primitive automatically reduces between participating threads, so we don't have to iterate in groups of four--the sync instruction waits for each four-thread group to enter the reduction.
+Therefore, `N=4` -- hence, "quad" reduce.
+The XOR primitive automatically reduces between participating threads, so we don't have to iterate in groups of four -- the sync instruction waits for each four-thread group to enter the reduction.
 Our quad reduce function is therefore quite simple:

 ```cpp
 template <typename Engine0, typename Layout0, typename Engine1,